 It is bad enough that, as a Buyer, you have to worry about a bag being fake.
 To receive this smoke-infested piece a crap is totally unacceptable.
 This is one of the few auctions where I did not ask about smoke odor before bidding.
 I figured that the bag was "mint" and "hardly used" so I would not have to worry.
 Boy was I wrong on this one.
 I will be sure to ask before bidding from now on.
 Don't trust "MINT CONDITION" as a description.
 And go one step further and ask if the bag has any odors, especially smoke.

 I used to worry about offending sellers, but now I worry that this could happen again.
 All of us ran across this post while desperately googling to see if the odor could be removed.
 Oh, and I tried Meltonian leather conditioner, it has a pretty distinct scent.
 It had no chance on overpowering the smoke, though.
 Good luck to everyone.
 (09/07/2006)

 I have some leather clothes (blazers, skirts, jackets) that I inherited after my mother passed away two years ago.
 She was a heavy smoker and the clothes smell like smoke.
-Is there a way for me to get the smell out of the clothes without taking them to the cleaners?

 How do I get cigarette smoke out of suede leather chaps?
 I tried putting them in a bag with a dryer sheet, but it didn't absorb the odor.
 It is a very strong smoke smell!